MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 ## Next steps

 Congratulations, you've installed the Dynamics 365 Remote Assist app.
-Let us know if you have any comments and suggestions in the feedback section.
-Thanks!
+The app is now accessible by navigating to the environment URL (found in Power Platform Admin Center) and selecting the Remote Assist app.
 The next tutorial goes into detail about adding users to the environment so they can interact with data and enable the preview in the HoloLens 2.

 > [!div class="nextstepaction"]
 > [Add users to the preview](./asset-capture-add-users.md)